isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Here we made a small error in `use1` that will lead to corrupted data or a crash.
-The (pointer, count) interface leaves `increment1()` with no realistic way of  defending itself against out-of-range errors.
+The (pointer, count)-style interface leaves `increment1()` with no realistic way of  defending itself against out-of-range errors.
 Assuming that we could check subscripts for out of range access, the error would not be discovered until `p[10]` was accessed.
 We could check earlier and improve the code: